 - Lead counsel in defense of major law firm on sanctions imposed by Federal District Court judgment for discovery abuses, including full trial before U.S. Magistrate and review report before District Court and Appeal to the 11th Circuit.
 Successful in reducing sanctions.

-- Co-Lead counsel in extrication of Board of Directors of a failed Savings and Loan Association from lender liability claims of FDIC as successor to FSLIC.
-Claim of FDIC exceed $35,000,000, resolved with filing of a “Wells” type statement explaining why there was no liability and expiration of statute of limitations without filing of suit.
+- Co-lead counsel in extrication of Board of Directors of a failed Savings and Loan Association from lender liability claims of FDIC as successor to FSLIC.
+Claim of FDIC exceeding $35,000,000 resolved with filing of a “Wells” type statement explaining why there was no liability and expiration of statute of limitations without filing of suit.
 Ultimate loss of FDIC exceeded $25,000,000.
-Representation included restructuring of loans and other assets of the Association to minimize loss and liability over the 12 months preceding the seizure of the Association.
+Representation included restructuring of loans and other assets of Association to minimize loss and liability over the 12 months preceding the seizure of the Association.

 - Lead counsel in structuring the acquisition and sale of numerous regional and specialty shopping centers, office complexes and apartment projects in Florida.

-- Lead counsel for numerous sellers in structuring a tax deferred exchange of partnership interests in apartment projects for limited partnership units in an Up Reit.
+- Lead counsel for numerous sellers in structuring tax deferred exchanges of partnership interests in apartment projects for limited partnership units in an UP Reit.